 - rinse, repeat.

-When written down like this it seems nonsensical, and it really is - but this scenario plays out every day in a badly managed change control ecosystem.
+When written down like this it seems nonsensical and highly inefficient, and it is - but this scenario plays out every day in a badly managed change control ecosystem.
+Progress of the infrastructure moving forwards is at glacial pace.
 There are a few key aspects missing from the example scenario's environment which would greatly improve the situation:

 - configuration management

-This makes deploying configuration management into an existing production environment very hard indeed.
-However I believe the improvements to the workflow that occur when a testbed environment exists is invaluable.
+This chicken and egg situation makes deploying configuration management into an existing production environment very hard indeed, particularly if you're working without buy-in from all parties concerned.
+However I believe the improvements to the work-flow that occur when a test-bed environment exists is simply invaluable.